Crypto Adoption Around the World: Iraq

 Before 2017, most people in Iraq were unaware of digital currencies.
 However, as more information spread, interest began to grow, particularly among younger, tech-minded individuals and intellectuals.

 The turning point came after 2017, when surging prices attracted thousands of new investors.
 While some made impressive profits, others experienced losses and even fell for scams.
+This rapid rise of crypto’s unregulated market worried Iraqi authorities, who decided to act.
+Instead of creating rules to guide crypto use, they focused on limiting it.

 For example, the Central Bank of Iraq banned crypto in 2017, the Supreme Fatwa Board in Kurdistan denounced the OneCoin scheme in 2018, and the Kurdistan Region’s High Council of Fatwa banned all cryptocurrencies in 2020.
+This opposition continued with a crackdown on cryptocurrency mining operations in 2023.

 These restrictions, along with falling crypto prices after a peak in 2021, led many Iraqis to see cryptocurrency as one of the riskiest ways to invest.